Ballard, Seattle: City of Ballard

-The town Continued to grow and reached 17,000 residents by 1907 to become the second-largest city in King County.
-However Ballard, like many of the other small cities surrounding Seattle continued to be plagued by water problems.
-The rapid population growth had overwhelmed the city's ability to provide services, particularly safe drinking water and sewers, and Ballard's city government had tried unsuccessfully to deal with the crises.
+The town continued to grow and reached 17,000 residents by 1907 to become the second-largest city in King County.
+However, like many of the other small cities surrounding Seattle, it continued to be plagued by water problems.
+The growing population had overwhelmed the city's ability to provide services, particularly safe drinking water and sewers, and Ballard's city government had tried unsuccessfully to deal with the crises.
 That made the citizens begin to consider asking Seattle to annex the town.
-In 1905, the question was voted on and the residents voted against annexation since they hoped for a solution, but the problems refused to go away.
-In July 1906, the Supreme Court of Washington ruled that Seattle was not allowed to provide water service to surrounding communities.
+In 1905, the residents voted, deciding against annexation in hope of another solution, but the water issues remained.
+In July 1906, the Washington Supreme Court ruled that Seattle was not allowed to provide water service to surrounding communities.
 Ballard had been dependent on a water sharing agreement with Seattle, but the Supreme Court decision left it with inadequate water and forced a second vote on the annexation question.
-By then, the residents realized the inability of local resources to cope with their situation and the majority of residents voted in favor of annexation.
+The inability of local resources to cope with the situation caused the majority of residents to vote in favor of annexation.
 On May 29, 1907 at 3:45 a.m, the City of Ballard officially became part of Seattle.
-On that day, Ballard citizens showed their mixed feelings about the handover by draping their city hall with black crepe and flying the flag at half mast.
+On that day, Ballard citizens demonstrated mixed feelings about the handover by draping their city hall with black crepe and flying the flag at half-mast.